-On 1 June 2021 the Republic of Cyprus and the Netherlands have signed a Double Tax Treaty for the first time.
+On 1 of June 2021 the Republic of Cyprus and the Netherlands have signed a Double Tax Treaty for the first time.

 The treaty follows the provisions of the OECD Model Tax Treaty and aims to eliminate double taxation with respect to taxes on Income.
 Also, it aims to prevent tax evasion and tax avoidance.
 As a result it will contribute to the additional development of economic and trade relations between the two countries and promote investment opportunities.

 The Treaty will be in effect in the year following the year in which the ratification process in both countries is finalised.

 The taxes that are covered by the treaty are the followings:

 Dividends paid by a company which is a tax resident in a contracting state to a tax resident of the other contracting state will be taxed in that state.
 In this respect, the withholding tax on dividends will not exceed 15% of the gross amount of dividends.

 However, dividends will be exempt from withholding tax provided that the dividends are beneficially owned by:

 A recipient that holds at least 5% of the share capital of the dividend paying company for a period of at least one year.